Kong/unirest-net/README.md

 # Unirest for .Net

+![][unirest-logo]

-Unirest is a set of lightweight HTTP libraries available in multiple languages, built and maintained by the [Mashape team](https://github.com/Mashape).
+[Unirest](http://unirest.io) is a set of lightweight HTTP libraries available in multiple languages, built and maintained by [Mashape](https://github.com/Mashape), who also maintain the open-source API Gateway [Kong](https://github.com/Mashape/kong).

 This is a port of the Java library to .NET.